 Like Dr. Borlaug they are game changers who come from a variety of backgrounds; scientists, policy makers, innovators and entrepreneurs.
-We want to connect you with these incredible leaders and inspire you to make a difference as well.
+We want to connect you with these incredible leaders and inspire you to make a difference simple steps to write your paper.